michelle-becker/node-ams-sdk/README.md

 }
 ```

-If you do not have this, then you will need to supply the "client_id" and "client_secrect" in your config.
+If you do not have this, then you will need to supply the "client_id" and "client_secrect" in the config.
 Before you make subsequent requests, you will need to set the access token by calling the method "setToken"

 ```
 amsService.setToken( function (err) {
-    //check for your error
+    //check for error
-    //do other stuff. no rest returned. you will not need to use the token directly }
+    //do other stuff. no response returned.
+}
 ```
-Calling this will internally set the token as in internal to the object, and it will be used on subsequent requests.
+Calling this will set the token as in internal property to be used on subsequent requests.

 ##### Azure Media Services Resources Provided